Bikeman/SeestarPhotometricWatchdog/README.md

 Raspberry Pi OS "Bookworm" repository (at the time of writing).
 For newer versions, the code in the scr folder might need adjustments.

-2) astap
+2) ASTAP

-For  ASTAP and its comamnd line interface astap-cli, wee need a newer version than the one provided by the "Bookworm" repository.
+For  ASTAP and its command line interface astap-cli, wee need a newer version than the one provided by the "Bookworm" repository.
 I suggest to follow install instruction on

 At the time of writing: